-The City of Oceanside's Zero Waste Schools Program is an educational program designed to reach the youngest members of our community.
-The goal is to educate and inspire students, staff, and parents to reduce their waste and recycle more through hands on learning experiences.
+The City of Oceanside's Zero Waste School Program is an educational program designed to reach the youngest members of our community.
+The goal is to educate and inspire students, staff, and parents to reduce their waste and recycle more through hands-on learning experiences.

-If you have questions regarding our Zero Waste Schools Program please contact Jenna Roripaugh, City of Oceanside Environmental Specialist
+If you have any questions regarding our Zero Waste Schools Program, please contact Jenna Roripaugh, City of Oceanside Environmental Specialist.